thebracket/ArdanRustService/manual/src/intro.md

 # Introduction

+> All of this class material, including the code, is available at [this Github repo](https://github.com/thebracket/ArdanRustService)

 This class will cover the ins and outs of integrating Rust into a Service-Oriented-Architecture.
 In this class, we'll go over:

 * Building a REST service